1nc0gn170/1nc0gn170.github.io/posts/CTF-Writeups/Aug-2020_Levelup.md

 main()
 ```

-After running this script I found the port is open.Opening it in  browser shows blank page.
+After running this script I found that port is open.Opening it in  browser shows blank page.
 Checking the respond headers reveals that it's a python server.
 I tried to access the console and Boom!!!.Using console I got the flag $_$.